A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Introduction

 The remainder of this survey is organized as follows.
-First, in Section \ref{background}, we explain commonly used terms and establish a clear taxonomy of pruning.
+In Section \ref{taxonomy}, we establish a clear taxonomy of pruning.
 Section \ref{granularity} - \ref{learntoprune} offer an overview of speedup, when to prune, and how to prune, followed by a comprehensive comparative analysis of different kinds of pruning methods in Section \ref{comparative}.
 Section \ref{fusion} discusses integrating pruning with other compression methods.
-Some practical recommendations for choosing pruning methods and future directions are provided in Section \ref{recommendations}.
+Practical recommendations for choosing pruning methods and future directions are provided in Section \ref{recommendations}.
 We conclude this paper in Section \ref{conclusion}.